Poker Odds Calculator

 Flush Draw on the Flop

 You hold A♥ K♥ and the flop comes 7♥ 3♥ 9♠.
 You have 9 outs (remaining hearts) for the nut flush.
-Enter your hand and the board into the calculator.
-It shows approximately 35% equity to hit by the river (two cards to come).
-If the pot is $100 and your opponent bets $50, you need 33% equity to call profitably (pot odds of $50 to win $150).
-With 35% equity, calling is marginally profitable — your expected value is slightly positive over the long run.
+Enter your hand and the board into the calculator: it shows roughly 35% chance to complete the flush by the river — before even counting the times an ace or king wins unimproved.
+If the pot is $100 and your opponent bets $50, you need 50 ÷ (100 + 50 + 50) = 25% equity to call profitably.
+With 35%+ equity this is a clearly profitable call, and raising as a semi-bluff is often better still.

 Set Mining with a Pocket Pair